taichi-dev/taichi/docs/cli_utilities.rst

 System information
 ------------------
 When you try to report potential bugs in an issue, please consider running ``ti diagnose`` and offer its output as an attachment.
-This can help maintainers to see more about your system information so that they could hopefully resolve the issue easier.
+This could help maintainers to learn more about the context and the system information of your environment to make the debugging process more efficient and solve your issue more easily. **Before posting it, please review and make sure there's no sensitive information about your data or yourself gets carried in.**

 .. _cli_video_tools: